wellthie/slate/source/includes/_proposals.md

 # Proposals

-This section of the API is used to create a Proposal which could be submitted to the Small Group Business.
+This section of the API is used to create a Proposal to submit to the Small Group Business.

 ## Get Selected Inquiries of a company